|US brand name: Thorazine|

 4 There are a whole bunch of meds classified as phenothiazines that aren't crazy meds and are used in hospitals and prescribed as anti-emetics and super antihistamines.
 Phenergan (promethazine HCl) is one especially effective one with as many approved and off-label uses as Thorazine.
 It also works on migraine-induced nausea so quickly you'll want an IV kit at home, because as soon as it's hooked up to the drip the spenching stops and you're ready to fall asleep.

-Thorazine, and all other drug names on this page and use throughout the site, are a trademark of someone else.
-Look on the the PI sheet or ask Google who the owner is.
+Thorazine, and all other drug names on this page and used throughout the site, are a trademark of someone else.
+Thorazine’s PI Sheet will probably have the name of the manufacturer and trademark owner (they’re not always the same company) at or near the very bottom.
+Or ask Google who the owner is.
 The way pharmaceutical companies buy each other and swap products like Monopoly™ real estate, the ownership of the trademark may have changed without my noticing.
+It may of changed hands by the time you finished reading this article.

 All rights reserved.
 No warranty is expressed or implied in this information.
 Consult one or more doctors and/or pharmacists before taking, or changing how you take any neurological and/or psychiatric medication.
 Your mileage may vary.
 What happened to us won’t necessarily happen to you.
 If you still have questions about a medication or condition that were not answered on any of the pages you read, please ask them on Crazy Talk: the Crazymeds Forum.